 Verify Insurability and potential discounts for Your Home.

-Electrical – Checking electrical panel, grounds, breakers, type of wiring, and condition of mast; if overhead electric panel is present – identifying year installed and verifying condition and presence of GFCI’s.
+- Electrical – Checking electrical panel, grounds, breakers, type of wiring, and condition of mast; if an overhead electric panel is present – identifying year installed and verifying condition and presence of GFCI's.

 Depending on state requirements, insurance companies will usually require that the inspection be performed by a licensed inspector.
 Consult your insurance provider concerning any specific requirements.